Multiple Sclerosis: Other Treatments Under StudySkip to the navigation

 - Azathioprine (Imuran), which has shown conflicting results but may reduce the number of relapses in relapsing-remitting MS.

 - Cladribine (Leustatin), which has been used successfully against leukemia.
-The U.S. Food and Drug Administration (FDA) did not approve this drug for treatment of MS because of serious side effects, including death.
+The U.S. Food and Drug Administration (FDA) did not approve this drug for treatment of MS because of serious side effects.

 - Cyclophosphamide, which some experts believe stabilizes MS without improving it.
 But research has shown conflicting results.